-In the Block Settings menu, there are two fields that will allow you to change the color of the block.
+In the Block Settings menu, there are two fields that will allow you to change the colour of the block.

-- The Outer Color field will allow you to change the color of the area of the block where no elements will reside.
+- The Outer Colour field will allow you to change the colour of the area of the block where no elements will reside.

-- The Inner Color field will allow you to change the color of the area of the block where there the elements reside.
+- The Inner Colour field will allow you to change the colour of the area of the block where there the elements reside.

-For both fields, you can change the colors by selecting a color in the field, by inputting a hex code, or by inputting RGB color values.
+For both fields, you can change the colours by selecting a colour in the field, by inputting a hex code, or by inputting RGB colour values.

 The “Block Spacing” setting will let you adjust the spacing between the selected block and any blocks above or below it.

 In the Block Spacing setting, there are two fields that can be adjusted.

 - The top field will control the spacing between the selected block and the block above it

 - While the bottom field will control the spacing between the selected block and the block below it